Cold-Development/MinecordBridge/README.md

 `()` = Optional Argument ≠ not the case here

 - `/minecord reload` - Reloads the configuration file.
 - `/minecord unlink <discorduser#0> <role>` - Unlink your account from the Discord bot.
 Please note that you have to use Discord discriminator (#0) and role name is case-sensitive.
+Also this command will work properly with one Role Rewards setup from config.yml (If you have 2 or more, when unlinking the user, will be erased completely from database and benefits from other role _if its the case_ will remain.)
 - `/minecord retroLink <discorduser#0> <role>` - Send the initializing message to the specified user.
 Please note that you have to use Discord discriminator (#0) and role name is case-sensitive.

 # Permissions